Mahinkumar/Explor/README.md

-# Explor by Mahinkumar from India ,
+# Explor-Rover by Mahinkumar from India ,

 This repository currently doesnt contain any code but still its active